-Community weighted Ellenberg values for light requirement increased with increasing loss of BA (P < 0.001, Table S24), though the top ranked models showed relatively poor fit (marginal R2 = 0.10, Table S23).
+Community weighted Ellenberg values for ground flora light requirements increased with increasing loss of BA (P < 0.001, Table S24), though the top ranked models showed relatively poor fit (marginal R2 = 0.10, Table S23).
 In addition a null intercept-only model was relatively highly ranked (ΔAICc=2.93) and thus cannot be completely rejected.
 Neither community weighted Ellenburg values for nitrogen nor moisture requirements showed any significant trend with the gradient of BA loss and all models showed poor descriptive power with marginal R2<0.04 (Tables S25 and S26).

 Discussion

-The results of this investigation provide a number of insights into the changes that occurred in a temperate forest ecosystem undergoing stand dieback over a period of several decades.
-In the example described here, this process of dieback was largely attributable to mortality of relatively large, mature trees, primarily of beech but also of oak.
+The results of our study provide a number of insights into the changes that occurred in a temperate forest ecosystem undergoing stand dieback over a period of several decades.
+This process of dieback was largely attributable to mortality of relatively large, mature trees, primarily of beech but also of oak.
 This was accompanied by a marked decline in density of juvenile trees (saplings) throughout the surveyed transects.
 Mortality was initiated at a relatively small number of discrete locations within the surveyed transects, but subsequently spread throughout much of the area.
 As the transects were surveyed at approximately decadal intervals, rather than annually, it was difficult to identify precisely when mortality events occurred, but the results indicate that significant dieback events occurred at several times during the survey period, and continued to occur during the past decade.
 After a period of around 50 years, some of the changes were very pronounced, particularly on the unenclosed transect, which was closed forest dominated by beech in 1964, but by 2014 was an open grassland with sporadic mature trees, mostly of oak.
 This provides evidence of a substantial transition, both in terms of forest structure and composition, which was also observed to a lesser degree in localised areas of the enclosed transect.